Coren-Slogowski/roleout-chg/README.md

 deployment code for these with the following properties:

 - Schemas will all be MANAGED ACCESS
-- Virtual warehouses are currently set to MEDIUM size and other parameters are left to the defaults
+- Virtual warehouses are currently set to X-Small size and other parameters are left to the defaults

 ### Schema Object Groups